CWood-sdf/banana.nvim/README.md

 }
 ```

-or it can be added as a dependency to you plugin.
+or it can be added as a dependency to your plugin.

 There is no need to lazy load banana as all functionality inside the library is already lazy loaded